kylemulka/SQL-Portfolio/README.md

 # SQL-Portfolio
-This is a DVD Rentals dataset with a large schema consisting of 15 tables that I did exploratory query analysis on.
+This is a DVD Rentals dataset with a large schema consisting of 15 tables that I performed exploratory data analysis on.

 The schema has primary and foreign keys than enable us to join tables together and explore endless possible results.